 - eating disorders

-The early diagnosis and treatment of schizophrenia play an
+Early diagnosis and treatment of schizophrenia play an

 The symptoms of schizophrenia include:

-- delusions, in which a person may have irrational, false beliefs
+- delusions, which are irrational, false beliefs

 - unusual or illogical thinking patterns, such as disorganized thoughts and speech

 - movement disorders, in which a person has unusual or repetitive movements

 - loss of motivation or interest in typical activities